 Career breaks and sabbaticals have finally been gaining steam in countries like the United States, where even as recently as a decade ago they were thought of as career suicide.
-Organizations like Meet, Plan, Go!, which has hosted nation-wide events across North America the last few years, is at the forefront of these changes, inspiring people who think a career break couldn’t possibly work for them.
+Organizations like Meet, Plan, Go! are at the forefront of these changes, inspiring people who think a career break couldn’t possibly work for them.

-Many assume that the downturn in the economy over the last five years means that people should be happy with whatever job they have.
+Many assume that the downturn in the economy since 2008 means that people should be happy with whatever job they have.
 If you are lucky enough to be employed, no matter what the job or your feelings for it, you would be crazy to leave it voluntarily, especially to go do something unconventional like travel the world.

 No matter what financial state your country is in, or no matter what your personal situation is at this time, there is always a reason not to embark on a drastic life change like this.
 It’s scary, frightening, and it’s easy to make excuses.
 But if you have ever thought of something like a career break or sabbatical, you need to realize that there will never be a perfect time.
 There’s always an excuse to stay home.
 There’s always a reason not to go.